henrym11106/CSGO-autoexec/README.md

 adjust as needed and exec after map load. add bots as desired.

-"items_game-realistic.txt" changes weapon stats and behaviour to more realistic values, mostly by raising rites of fire and/or changes to accuracy. this obviously cannot be used online, it's just interesting to play with. could improve gameplay. to use, launch steam offline (if you're getting kicked anyway, disable your internet) and place file in [steamapps/common/Counter-Strike Global Offensive/csgo/scripts/items] - rename the original "items_game.txt" file to say "items_game1.txt" then change "items_game-realistic.txt" to "items_game.txt"
+"items_game-realistic.txt" changes weapon stats and behaviour to more realistic values, mostly by raising firing rates and/or changes to accuracy. this obviously cannot be used online, it's just interesting to play with. to use, launch steam offline (if you're getting kicked anyway, disable your internet) and place file in [steamapps/common/Counter-Strike Global Offensive/csgo/scripts/items] - rename the original "items_game.txt" file to say "items_game1.txt" then change "items_game-realistic.txt" to "items_game.txt"

 *-remember to revert "items_game" before playing online!*